-- Meals in Denmark: - o Lunch: 450 kr., dinner: 850 kr., all-day meeting: 1.400 kr. - Meals outside of Denmark: - EFPIA-countries these countries' national limits can be found in ENLI's EFPIA map on www.enli.dk - Non EFPIA-countries Danish maximum prices are used but must be adapted to the living conditions in the country concerned. - All the amounts are including beverages, VAT and gratuity. - Meeting packages must be specified so the cost of breakfast, lunch, and dinner, as well as ongoing catering during the day, is clearly shown. - When the sponsorship is reported to ENLI the specified amount must always be disclosed, even if the catering has not yet been ordered.
+- Meals in Denmark: - o For professional meetings up to 2 hours: 100 kr. - o For other meeting activities: lunch: 450 kr., dinner: 850 kr., all-day meeting: 1.400 kr. - Meals outside of Denmark: - EFPIA-countries these countries' national limits can be found in ENLI's EFPIA map at www.enli.dk - For other countries outside Europe these countries' meal caps may be used if they otherwise meet the requirements set out in Article 13(7) - All the amounts are including beverages, VAT and gratuity. - Meeting packages must be specified so the cost of breakfast, lunch, and dinner, as well as ongoing catering during the day, is clearly shown. - When the sponsorship is reported to ENLI the specified amount must always be disclosed, even if the catering has not yet been ordered.